miurahr/py7zr/docs/archive_format.rst

 Property IDs
 ------------

-Information stored in Header MAY be placed after Property ID.
+Information stored in Header SHALL be placed after Property ID.
 For example, Header Info block start with 0x01, which means Header, then continues data blocks, and 0x00, which is END, is placed at last.
-This structure can be recursive but there is a rules where paticular ID can exist.
+This structure can be recursive but there is a rules where particular ID can exist.

+Property ID SHALL be a BYTE.

 ==== ==========
 ID   Property